Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Over-parameterization

+\begin{remark} In \Cref{thm:main:fixed_D}, it is also possible to choose $\gx > 0$, since then conclusion (v) of \Cref{thm:main:general} tells us that the kinks move less with increasing $m$.
+The price for this is that $\gP$, and therefore the probability of the kinks moving less, decreases accordingly. \end{remark}

-\Cref{lemma:adding_points} shows that for one-dimensional $D$ with $x_j \neq 0$ for all $j$, the assumptions on $D$ can always be satisfied by adding three more points to $D$.
-By \Cref{thm:main:fixed_D} these points can play the role of \emph{adversarial} training samples.
+\begin{remark} \Cref{lemma:adding_points} shows that for one-dimensional data sets $D$ with $x_j \neq 0$ for all $j$, the assumptions on the data set in \Cref{thm:main:fixed_D} can always be satisfied by suitably adding three more points to $D$.
+By \Cref{thm:main:fixed_D}, these additional points can play the role of \emph{adversarial} training samples in the sense that they provably hinder the neural network training algorithm to converge to a good predictor if the best possible predictor is not half-sided affine linear, see again \Cref{fig:nn_convergence_fused}.
+Moreover, by \Cref{thm:main:fixed_D} the success probability of such an attack increases with increasing network size $m$. \qedhere \end{remark}